Jonathan Willcocks’ A Great and Glorious Victory

 Championing a diverse and challenging repertoire which spans from the early Baroque to the avant-garde, tenor Daniel Shirley is emerging as an audience favorite on opera and concert stages.
 Of a recent performance as Prunier in Puccini’s La rondine critics hailed: “When Shirley was onstage it was hard to take one’s eyes off him.
 He seemed to be constantly moving and the voice is so pure that even in the softer passages he makes a very memorable impression.”
-This season, he will be performing Beethoven 9 with Seattle Symphony, Of Mice and Men as the Ballad Singer with Austin Opera, Händel’s Messiah with Carolina Philharmonic Orchestra, and Mahler’s Das Lied von der Erde with Firebird Arts Alliance.
+This season, he will be performing Beethoven 9 with Seattle Symphony, Of Mice and Men as the Ballad Singer with Austin Opera, Händel’s Messiah with Carolina Philharmonic Orchestra and Omaha Symphony, and Mahler’s Das Lied von der Erde with Firebird Arts Alliance.

 In recent engagements, Mr. Shirley appeared in the Madison Opera Overture Anniversary concert, performed the role of Anthony Hope in Sondheim’s Sweeney Todd, also with Madison Opera, sang the tenor solo in Orff’s dramatic cantata Carmina Burana at Alabama Symphony, Händel’s Messiah with the Milwaukee Symphony, Carboy in The Zoo for Odyssey Opera and performed C.P.E Bach’s Magnificat with the Choral Society of Durham.